The Essential Guide to Finding Your Perfect Bathrobe or Dressing Gown

 Purpose of This Guide

-A bathrobe — known to some as a dressing gown — is a luxurious and loose-fitting garment that can make a chilly morning or evening more comfortable.
+A dressing gown — known to some as a bathrobe — is a luxurious and loose-fitting garment that can make a chilly morning or evening more comfortable.
 They come in many different styles suitable for men and women and are much more than just a comfort item.

 Buying a bathrobe is a fun experience, but can be tricky if you don't know what you're looking for.
 In this guide, we'll help you decide how to choose the perfect bathrobe as well as provide tips on how to care for it.